×

 The mineral boron is used in nuclear energy, wind turbines, specialty glass, ceramics, advanced insulation, fertilizers, cleaning chemicals and as an additive in oil and gas drilling.

-Last year, Boron was added to the U.S. critical minerals list by the U.S. Geological Survey and the Interior Department, reflecting concerns over supply risks, limited substitutes and heavy concentration of production outside the U.S.
+Last year, boron was added to the U.S. critical minerals list by the U.S. Geological Survey and the Interior Department, reflecting concerns over supply risks, limited substitutes and heavy concentration of production outside the U.S.

 The potential move to offload the asset comes after Simon Trott, the Anglo-Australian miner’s CEO, outlined a plan in 2025 to generate $5 billion to $10 billion through divestments and productivity growth, in a move to simplify the structure of the world’s largest iron ore miner.